sneeuwballen/zipperposition/README.md

 A copy of the GPLv2 is attached to the project, in the file LICENSE.

 ## Build
 You will need jocaml >= 3.12 or higher with ocamlbuild and the standard library.
-Type in a terminal:
+You will also need to fetch submodules.
+Type in a terminal located in the root directory of the project:

+    $ git submodule update --init
     $ make

 It should build the project files (using ocamlbuild).